Lindsay Brewer

 Lindsay Marie Brewer (born April 17, 1997) is an American model and racing driver.
-She currently competes in Lamborghini Super Trofeo North America for RAFA Racing.
+She currently competes in Lamborghini Super Trofeo North America for 47Motorsports, and in the GT3 Revival Series for Klausen Racing.

 Early life and education

 Brewer was born in Arvada, Colorado.
 When she was eleven years old, she raced a go-kart at a friend's birthday party and became interested in the sport.
 From 2009 until 2014, Brewer competed in a variety of karting championships across the United States.
 She graduated from San Diego State University in 2019 with a degree in business management.

 Racing career

 Saleen S1 Cup

 After a four year hiatus for college, in 2019, Brewer competed in the Las Vegas Saleen Cup GT Series for the season finale.

 W Series

 Ahead of the 2022 W Series season, Brewer was selected to test for a drive in the series.
 The test took place at Inde Motorsports Park in Arizona where she placed top three lap times in her group and was selected as the top-twelve drivers.
 She was not offered a drive in the series.